Call me back, please

 Do You Pay Capital Gains Tax On Inherited Property?

-You don’t pay Capital Gains Tax when you inherit property in the UK, but you will owe CGT if you later sell that inherited property for more than its probate value, with tax rates of 18% for basic rate taxpayers and 24% for higher rate taxpayers on residential property gains above the £3,000 annual allowance.
+You don’t pay Capital Gains Tax when you inherit property in the UK, but you will face CGT liability if you later sell inherited property for more than its probate value – the tax applies only to the profit made since inheritance, making proper understanding of your obligations essential for effective financial planning.

 Table of Contents